WhiteflagProtocol/whiteflag-api/docs/md/bitcoin.md

 For retrieving transactions containing Whiteflag messages from the blockchain, these parameters may be provided, otherwise default values are used:

-* `blockRetrievalInterval`: the time in milliseconds before the Bitcoin listener tries to retireve the next block; the default is `60000` ms
+* `blockRetrievalInterval`: the time in milliseconds before the Bitcoin listener tries to retrieve the next block; the default is `60000` ms
 * `blockRetrievalStart`: the starting block from where to retrieve transactions; if `0` (default) the API resumes a number of blocks before the highest block as configured below
 * `blockRetrievalEnd`: the last block from where to retrieve transactions; if `0` (default) the API catches up with the highest block on the node
 * `blockRetrievalRestart`: how many blocks before the current highest block the API should look back when (re)starting the API; this prevents that blocks are missed when the API is stopped for a short period
 * `blockMaxRetries`: how many times the API should retry to process a block if it fails, e.g. because of a node timeout; default is `0`, which means unlimited retries
 * `transactionBatchSize`: how many transactions from a single block the API may process in parallel; default is `128`
-* `transactionFee`: the (minimum) value of a transaction fee when sending a Whiteflag message, used if the fee cannot be estimated or if the estimated fee is lower; default is 1000 satoshis
+* `transactionFee`: the (minimum) value of a transaction fee when sending a Whiteflag message, used if the fee cannot be estimated or if the estimated fee is lower; default is 1000 Satoshi
-* `transactionPriority`: the priority used to estimate the transaction fee and defined by the number of blocks by which confirmation is desired: `1` is highest priority, but also a higher transaction fee, if `0` the fixed transaction fee is used
+* `transactionPriority`: the priority used to estimate the transaction fee and defined by the number of blocks by which confirmation is desired: `1` is the highest priority, but also a higher transaction fee; if `0` the fixed transaction fee is used
 * `traceRawTransaction`: whether to show each individual transaction when the loglevel is set to `6` (trace); default is `false` because this results in massive logging

 To send and receive Whiteflag messages, the API must be connected to a Bitcoin